Using the Domains view, you can create domains, view existing domains, edit their properties and values, and delete domains.

-To delete a domain, click the tab next to the row representing the domain you want to delete.
-This selects the entire row.
-Press the Delete key, or use the Delete button from the Clipboard on the Domains tab, or right-click the row and choose Delete from the context menu.
+To delete one or more domains in the Domains view, click the tab next to the row representing the domains you want to delete or use the Ctrl or Shift key to select multiple rows.
+This selects the entire row or rows.
+Press the Delete key, use the Delete button from the Clipboard on the Domains tab, or right-click the row and choose Delete from the context menu.

 Identify domain usage